 On hearing the motion, the Court issued an order granting the foregoing relief (the “Sale Approval Order“).
 The related Court motion materials, the Proposal Trustee’s Second Report to Court in support of the matter and copies of the Sale Approval Order and an Order granting other ancillary relief (the “Ancillary Relief Order“) are found below.

-The first meeting of creditors is scheduled to take place on May 11, 2017 at 10:30am at 159 King Street, Suite 303 in Peterborough, Ontario.
-To be entitled to vote at the meeting, a creditor must lodge with the Bankruptcy Trustee, before the meeting, a Proof of Claim and, where necessary, a proxy.
+The first meeting of creditors took place on May 11, 2017, at 10:30 a.m. at 159 King Street, Suite 303 in Peterborough, Ontario.
 Copies of the Notice of Bankruptcy and First Meeting of Creditors and a blank Proof of Claim form are found below.

 - Motion Record, returnable February 28, 2017

 - Proposal Trustee’s Responding Motion Record (including First Report of Proposal Trustee), dated February 23, 2017

 - Factum, returnable April 7, 2017